cselab/Mirheo/README.md

 ### v0.9.3

 * **fix**: the stress entries are now cleared before forces; could be cleared more by other interaction handlers
-* use ymero state inside the simulation objects; do not have current time, step and dt separate in simulation
+* use mirheo state inside the simulation objects; do not have current time, step and dt separate in simulation

 ### v0.9.2